Extremely Large Telescope: Comparison

 The size of the ELT has been reduced from its original design.
-But even with this reduction, the ELT is significantly larger than both other planned extremely large telescopes.
+Even with that reduction, the ELT is significantly larger than both other planned extremely large telescopes.
 It has the aim of observing the universe in greater detail than the Hubble Space Telescope by taking images 15 times sharper, although it is designed to be complementary to space telescopes, which typically have very limited observing time available.
 The ELT's 4.2-metre secondary mirror is the same size as the primary mirror on the William Herschel Telescope, the second largest optical telescope in Europe.